How The Safety-Spec Gross Room Tray design can contribute to your institutional patient safety program.

 Note: The tray is designed to hold ONE set of patient specimens at a time.
 We do NOT recommend using a tray for more than one patient at a time.

 Using this system allows the jars to be place in order, and KEEPS them in order, resulting in less chance of inter-patient specimen mix-ups.
-In addition, this system increases EFFICIENCY of the gross room systems and personnel by helping reduce the need to "unscramble" the confusion of specimens that may be loose in the gross table queue.
+In addition, this system increases EFFICIENCY of the gross room systems and personnel by helping reduce the need to "unscramble" the confusion of specimens that may be otherwise loose in the gross table queue.

 2. Tissue Cassette Holders.